Ken Yasuda (bodybuilder): Acting

 Yasuda has also appeared in several U.S. and Japanese films, including Cupid's Mistake (2001) and Just Another Romantic Wrestling Comedy (2006).
 In addition to appearing on TV and films, he has starred in numerous training videos including the series The Way of Samurai, The Punishment Workout with Tito Ortiz, The Ultimate Power Training with Don Frye, and the MMA training video series.
 Two documentaries have been made about Yasuda: The Last Samurai Standing (2003) and Ken Yasuda (2000).

 Mixed martial arts

 Yasuda was the head coach of the International Fight Leagues Tokyo Sabres.
 He coaches striking and makes fight strategies, which led his team to be undefeated in the season of 2007.
-He also focuses on strength and conditioning training to help prevent injuries and maximize physical performance. n addition to the Tokyo Sabres, he trains MMA legends Don Frye and Kazuyuki Fujita.
+He also focuses on strength and conditioning training to help prevent injuries and maximize physical performance.
+In addition to the Tokyo Sabres, he trains MMA legends Don Frye and Kazuyuki Fujita.
 He has been a coach for Team Inoki and New Japan Pro-wrestling Federation : he has coached most of the top New Japan Pro-wrestlers including Shinsuke Nakamura, Yoshi Tatsu, Keiji Muto, etc. He now trains individual fighters of prominence and up and coming fighters as well in addition to other professional athletes including Ichiro Suzuki.
 He has been called a great coach, strategist and a mentor by many of the MMA world's top contenders.